anupn18/readme_lifesight/docs/PLATFORM/measure/marketing-mix-modeling/mmm-budget-optimizer-copy.md

 * **Dashed Line (Avg.
 Revenue)**: This line represents the average revenue across all spend levels, providing a clear benchmark to assess the performance of each spend bucket.

 Your goal is to find the "sweet spot": a spend bucket that delivers a high revenue and can be achieved with reasonable frequency.

-### Practical Use Cases

-Here are a few ways you can use the insights from the Channel Deep Dive page to make smarter budget decisions for any channel:

-#### **1. Identifying Diminishing Returns**

-Look at the **Spend vs. Shifted Revenue** chart.
-Do the bars (Revenue) get progressively smaller or flatten out as the spend buckets increase?
-This is a classic sign of saturation or diminishing returns, where spending more money is not delivering a proportional increase in your `{{OUTPUT_KPI}}`.
-This suggests you should consider capping your budget for this channel or tactic.

-#### **2. Finding Budget Reallocation Opportunities**

-Open the Channel Deep Dive pages for two different channels or tactics side-by-side.

-* If **Tactic A** shows high spend frequency in a low-performing (low revenue bar) bucket...
-* And **Tactic B** shows a high-performing revenue bucket that has a low spend frequency...

-You have a clear opportunity.
-Consider reallocating budget from the saturated Tactic A to the more promising Tactic B to maximize your overall `{{OUTPUT_KPI}}`.

-#### **3. Investigating Performance Anomalies**

-If the **Outlier Detection** table flags a specific date, use the **Revenue and Spend Trend Analysis** chart to investigate.

-* Filter the date range to focus on that period.
-* Did a huge spike in spend result in a corresponding lift in `{{OUTPUT_KPI}}`?
-Or was it wasted?
-* This helps you validate the impact of specific events (like a flash sale or campaign launch) and identify potential data reporting errors that need to be corrected.